MasinAD/certbot-dns-corenetworks/README.rst

                                                               | (Default: 10, Recommended: >= 600)
 ============================================================= ==============================================

-(Note that the verbose and seemingly redundant ``certbot-dns-ispconfig:`` prefix is currently imposed by certbot for external plugins.)
+(Note that the verbose and seemingly redundant ``certbot-dns-corenetworks:`` prefix is currently imposed by certbot for external plugins.)

 Credentials